mark-summerfield/tdb-rs/README.md

 Tdb “Text DataBase” format is a plain text human readable typed database storage format.

-Tdb provides a superior alternative to CSV.
-In particular, Tdb tables are named and Tdb fields are strictly typed.
-Also, there is a clear distinction between field names and data values, and strings respect whitespace (including newlines) and have no problems with commas, quotes, etc.
+Tdb is an ideal alternative to CSV.
+A Tdb file can store any number of tables.
+Every table is named, and every field has a name and a type.
+Types are not-null by default, but can be nullable if required.
+The seven supported types include strings which respect all whitespace (including newlines), and which may contain any UTF-8 characters (using XML-escaping conventions), binary (e.g., for images), Booleans, numbers (integer and real), and dates and datetimes.

-Perhaps best of all, a single Tdb file may contain one—or more—tables.
+Tdb libraries are available in Go and Python with a Rust library _in development_.
+The Tdb format is designed to be very easy to parse, so creating a Tdb library in virtually any language should be straightforward.

 - [Datatypes](#datatypes)
 - [Examples](#examples)